pySTEPS/pysteps.github.io/index.md

 [https://pysteps.readthedocs.io](https://pysteps.readthedocs.io)

 This also includes a [gallery of tutorials](https://pysteps.readthedocs.io/en/latest/auto_examples/index.html) and the [reference guide](https://pysteps.readthedocs.io/en/latest/pysteps_reference/index.html) for all modules and functions available in pysteps.

-Note that the [old documentation](https://pysteps.github.io/pysteps/refmanual/) for V0.2 is currently still available.
+Note that the documentation for V0.2 is currently still available [here](https://pysteps.github.io/pysteps/refmanual/).

+## Quick-start guide
+The easiest way to install pysteps is through [conda](https://docs.conda.io/en/latest/).
+To install the pysteps package in an existing conda environment:

+`conda install -c conda-forge pysteps`

+Please note that since conda-forge and the default channels are not 100% compatible, it can happen that a missmatch in the versions available on each channel will result in an error.
+A possible solution consists in using conda-forge as the priority channel.
+More info [here](https://conda-forge.org/docs/user/tipsandtricks.html#using-multiple-channels).

+Please refer to the pysteps [README](https://github.com/pySTEPS/pysteps/blob/master/README.rst) for more detailed installation instructions.

 ## Download pysteps